 Boot Camp Beta lets you install Windows XP on an Intel-based Mac.
-However, Windows XP may not install correctly on a MacBook (13-inch) when an Apple Mighty Mouse is plugged in.
-Use the MacBook (13-inch)'s built in trackpad until after Windows XP is installed and Windows recognizes the trackpad.
-See Knowledge Base document 303575, "Boot Camp Beta: MacBook Pro frequently asked questions (FAQ)".
+However, Windows XP may not install correctly on this computer when an Apple Mighty Mouse is plugged in.
+Use the computer's built in trackpad until after Windows XP is installed and Windows recognizes the trackpad.
+See Knowledge Base article 303575, "Boot Camp Beta: MacBook Pro frequently asked questions (FAQ)".